-Hi everyone, it took me a while but today I am finally sharing my experience in Jordan with you.
-In Part 1 I will give you some practical tips while traveling in Jordan as well as the first days in Jordan that I spent in Amman and Jerash.
+Hi everyone, it took me a while but today I am finally sharing my experience about traveling to Jordan with you.
+I will give you some practical tips while traveling in Jordan as well as my first days in Jordan that I spent in Amman and Jerash.

 In Part two, I will share with you my experience in Wadi Rum, Petra and at the Dead Sea.